maykinmedia/django-admin-index/README.rst

         },
     ]

 #.
-Create the database tables by performing a database migrations:
+Create the database tables by performing a database migration:

    .. code-block:: console